macadmins/puppet-client_stdlib/README.md

-# puppet-mac_stdlib
+# puppet-client_stdlib

-This module contains functions that are useful in the administration of macOS.
+This module contains functions that are useful in the administration of client endpoints.

 ## Functions